 Nobody thinks their brother will leave them on the other side of the galaxy either.
 Especially deep in enemy territory.

-Memories surface of seeing the inside of a locked closet door.
-It was his way of making me leave him and his friends alone.
-Teenage brothers don’t care much for elementary sisters.
-But never in those adolescent years did I think he was capable of leaving me on the other side of this damned universe.
+Memories surface of being locked in the closet so I would leave him and his friends alone.
+Teenage brothers don't care much for elementary sisters.
+But never in those adolescent years did I think that he was capable of leaving me on the other side of this Godforsaken universe.

 I knew I was in trouble when I heard that brother say, "All fighters return to the ship immediately.
 We're...making a tactical maneuver."

-“Yeah...I’m going to be a minute,” I replied.
-“I’ve got two ringers following me pretty close.
-If you send help I’ll be there in a jiffy, Donnie...er Captain Charleston.”
+"Yeah...I'm going to be a minute," I replied.
+"I've got two ringers following me pretty close.
+If you send help I'll be there in a jiffy, Ferris...er Captain Klesia."

-“Negative First Pilot Charleston,” my brother said.
-“You broke protocol.
-Your orders were to stay with your squadron in sector E98-F. You’re too deep in enemy territory.
+"Negative First Pilot Klesia," my brother said.
+"You broke protocol.
+Your orders were to stay with your squadron in sector E983-F. You're too deep in enemy territory.
 And they are sending back-up from their bases on the surrounding dwarf planets.
-Lose those ringers and report to the ship immediately.”
+Lose those ringers and report to the ship immediately."

-“Aye Aye Captain Cold Ass,” I said with my communicator switched off.
+"Aye Aye Captain Ice Heart," I said with my communicator switched off.

-I could still see the main ship on the opposite coastline.
-But I found myself on the wrong side of the enemy brigade.
-My situation escalated.
-Their entire fleet focused on the only foreign ship still deployed.
+I could see the main ship on the opposite coastline, but since every other Infinity Spacecraft pilot had retreated, that left me on the wrong side of the enemy brigade.
+Now, instead of having to lose two ringers, their entire fleet was focused on the only foreign ship still deployed.

 One hundred and fifty-eight vs. one.
 It was a death sentence.
-Or a quasi rite of passage while the mothership watched from safety.
+Or a quasi rite of passage while the mother ship simply watched from safety.

-I was halfway through the Dead Sea of destroyers before twin light beams struck my ship’s nose and left engine.
+But, since I am biased to my own abilities, I'd say I was over halfway through the Dead Sea of destroyers before twin light beams struck my ship's nose and left engine simultaneously.
 Control HUD; disabled.
 Power-assisted maneuvering; disabled.
 Left thruster; disabled.
 And the big winner: communications; disabled.

 Real fighting in space is not like it was in those old timey space movies.
 Those ships used to take serious damage and still be able to escape at light-speed.
 I am lucky to be alive after two hits.
-Most of the time it only takes one hit and your airlock gets a hairline crack and your cockpit depressurizes.
-This all happens in matter of seconds.
-It’s quick and painless.
+Usually one hit and your airlock gets a hairline crack and your cockpit depressurizes and game over.
+Fortunately for the pilot this all happens in matter of seconds.
+It's quick and painless.

-I was descending deeper and slower than I intended.
-I had a clear line of sight to the Infinity Mothership.
+Descending deeper than I intended, and now slower with only one thruster, I had a clear line of sight to the Infinity Mothership.
 I shifted my eyes toward the picture of Kristos and grasped the engagement ring hanging from my neck.
 I was close.
-I’m coming home.
+I'm coming home.

-The cockpit became frigid without warning.
+Without warning, the cockpit became frigid.
 A burst of light like open curtains after a restless night flashed for a half-second.
 That was the first time I wished those ringers had better aim.
 The ship was gone.
 Mother had abandoned me.
-As if the odds of my survival were impossible before, now I was alone with the enemy ships.
-My ship was in worse condition than when I started.
-There was only one thing I could do.
+As if the odds of my survival were impossible before, now I was literally alone with the enemy ships, and my own ship was in worse condition than when I started.
+There was only one thing that I could do.

-Ejector cockpits in small fighter space ships are a new implementation.
-After all, the idea of ejecting out of something is to eject from something dangerous and use a parachute to float to safety.
-But in space there is nowhere to float to safety.
-So I ejected from a fledgling ship with a marred wing and became a clay pigeon on an interstellar skeet shooting range.
+Ejector cockpits in small fighter space ships are a relatively new implementation.
+After all, the idea of ejecting out of something is to eject from something dangerous and then use a parachute to float to safety.
+But in space there is nowhere to float down to safety.
+So I ejected from something dangerous, a fledgling ship with a marred wing, to a more dangerous situation; becoming a clay pigeon on an interstellar skeet shooting range.